dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

             - **Main success scenario**:
                 1. User navigates to the friends tab.
                 2. User selects a friend from their friend list.
-                3. User views the friend's product history.
+                3. User views their friend's product history.
                 4. User selects a predefined reaction to a product in the selected friend's history.
                 5. The system sends a notification to the selected friend with the chosen reaction and associated product details.
-                6. The system informs the User that the reaction has been sent successfully.
+                6. The system informs the user that the reaction has been sent successfully.

             - **Failure scenario(s)**:
-                - 4a.
+                - 5a.
 The selected product is no longer available in the friend’s history.
-                    - 4a1.
-The system informs the User that the product is not part of their friend’s product history.
+                    - 5a1.
+The system informs the user that the product is not part of their friend’s product history.
-                    - 4a2.
+                    - 5a2.
 The system refreshes the friend’s product history.
-                - 4b.
+                - 5b.
 The selected friend is no longer a friend.
-                    - 4b1.
-The system informs the User that the selected friend is no longer their friend.
+                    - 5b1.
+The system informs the user that the selected friend is no longer their friend.
+                    - 5b2.
+The system returns the user to the friends tab and refreshes their friend list.
-                - 5a.
+                - 5c.
 The system fails to send the reaction due to a server error.
-                    - 5a1.
-The system informs the User that the reaction could not be sent due to a server error and displays the relevant error message.
+                    - 5c1.
+The system informs the user that the reaction could not be sent due to a server error and displays the relevant error message.
-                    - 5a2.
-The system prompts the User to try again later.

 <a name="fr5"></a>